Exclusive: China hacked HPE, IBM and then attacked clients - sources

 While cybersecurity firms and government agencies have issued multiple warnings about the Cloudhopper threat since 2017, they have not disclosed the identity of technology companies whose networks were compromised.

 International Business Machines Corp said it had no evidence that sensitive corporate data had been compromised.
-HPE said it could not comment on the Cloudhopper campaign.
+Hewlett Packard Enterprise (HPE) said it could not comment on the Cloudhopper campaign.

 Businesses and governments are increasingly looking to technology companies known as managed service providers (MSPs) to remotely manage their information technology operations, including servers, storage, networking and help-desk support.